robdodson/robdodson.github.com/source/_posts/2012-08-03-javascript-design-patterns-strategy.markdown

 ## Related Patterns

-Flyweight: Strategy objects often make good flyweights.
+- Flyweight: Strategy objects often make good flyweights.

+Thanks for reading!
+If you have questions or feedback please leave a comment below. - Rob

+You should follow me on Twitter [here.](http://twitter.com/rob_dodson)